keptn/keptn.github.io/content/docs/news/release_announcements/keptn-0191/index.md

 ---

-Keptn 0.19.1 is a bugfix release that solves issue for the resource-service, bridge, and shipyard-controller.
+Keptn 0.19.1 is a bugfix release that solves issues for the resource-service, bridge, and shipyard-controller.

 ---